programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ## Learning keys
 ### Concepts
+* How catalogue metadata can be transformed into network data
+* How nodes and edges represent relationships within a collection through subject heads
+* How interactive visualisations can support collection analysis and development
+* How network analysis visualizations can be compared over time to gain insight about the past and future of a collection
+* How all of these is built using Python ipysigma and Javascript sigma.js

 ### Terms
+* Metadata - Structured information about a data point or, in this case, a library item.
+This information can include title, author, and related subjects
+* Subject Heading - Is a structured classification of what subjects are contained within a library item
+* Node - An entity in a network
+* Edge - The relationship between nodes that connects them
+* Network Graph - A visual representation of how all nodes and edges connect
+* Cluster - A group of nodes that are more closely connected to each other
+* Centrality - A way of measuring which nodes are especially important or highly connected within a network

 ### Time

 ## Learning experiment
 ### Aims
+The aim of this lesson is to demonstrate how librarians and researchers can use network analysis to explore library collections in new ways.
+It shows how catalogue metadata, specifically subject headings, can be transformed into visual evidence that can be used to explore a collection in new ways.
+The example uses open source library data from the Dutch National Library, but any library metadata dataset could be used.
 ### Inventory
+This lesson has four main components: data and cleaning, reverting to network data, visualizing the data, analyzing the results.
 ### Workflow
+1. data and cleaning
+2. reverting to network data
+3. visualizing the data
+4. Analyzing the Results

 ### Summary

 ## Local application
 While this example uses metadata from publically available datasets, the same process could be applied to an institutional specific dataset made up of MARC records from that collection.
 Extracting those records and applying similar analysis through these steps could help better understand how your local collections connect and cluster.
 ### Apply this method
-Download a file of data about your library collection.
+What questions do you have about your library, whether it be the one you work at or use?
+Formulating a question will help you get started on what you want to explore based off this example.

+Once you have your questions, download a file of data about your library collection including the metadata categories that you want to explore such as the subject headings example here.
+Once the data is ready, you should be able to replicate the visualization process to meet your needs.

 ### Other projects
 ### Continued learning